Music Education Interviews

 - Perform on their principal instruments (this is in addition to playing an audition for the applied music faculty).

 - Sight-sing (even if they have never done this before).
-The sight-singing part of the interview gives Dr. Merrill an opportunity to assess vocal skills and to make recommendations.
+The sight-singing part of the interview gives Dr. Gombert an opportunity to assess vocal skills and to make recommendations.

 - Play the piano, if they already know how to play (no matter the level).